-Trey Ratcliff has the number one travel photography blog on the web and nearly 9 million Google+ followers while his photos have been viewed over 120 billion times.
+Trey Ratcliff has the number one travel photography blog on the web with his photos being viewed over 120 billion times.
 His artwork currently sells at a whopping opening sales price of $75,000 and his mother can be proud that the Smithsonian’s first HDR (High-Dynamic-Range) photo on display is one of her son’s own.

 Ratcliff offers numerous HDR photography tutorials, books, and recently launched The Arcanum—a photography online learning platform that uses a master and apprentice learning approach.
 He’s co-creator of Aurora HDR software and has partnered with Peak Design to create the ultimate photographer’s camera messenger bag.